 Starting slowly by freezing reoccurring ingredients is a fabulous way to dip your toe into the freezer cooking pond.
 Think: Batched cooked chicken in the crockpot to divide up for future lunch & dinner recipes like salads, burritos, shredded chicken dinners, browned ground beef, hamburgers, beans, vegetables, fruits, and rice.

-Look-if Santa Claus has to double check his list you should too!:) Make sure you have everything for all of the selected recipes listed to ensure an emergency onion run doesn’t mess up your groove on meal prep Monday.
-Check it twice to scan for items you already have in the pantry-why spend money if you don’t have to?
+Make sure you have everything for all of the selected recipes listed to ensure an emergency onion run doesn’t mess up your groove on meal prep Monday.
+Check it twice to scan for items you already have in the pantry.
+Why spend money if you don’t have to?

 Organize the order of recipes by ingredient & cook in batches.
 Do you have two recipes that call for browned ground beef?
 Go ahead & get both knocked out at once!
 Same for chicken, bacon, and veggies.
 Start with whatever takes the most time-like boiling chicken & chop up your vegetables while you wait.